 On the following day, participants conducted a Street Audit at five sites—three along Marine Road and two on George’s Street.
 Guided by the Streets as Places concept and observation of these sites, the team came to understand the important role that streets could play in knitting together the various destinations within the vibrant downtown district that they’d imagined.
 The broad corridor of Marine Drive was identified as a critical lynchpin in their vision, as it represents the greatest opportunity for linking George’s Street to the waterfront.

 Below, we’ve mapped the ideas that were generated for central Dún Laoghaire during the HTTAPA training.
 If you are working on a public space project in your own city, take a look—and if you’re interested in learning more about the Placemaking process and the various strategies and concepts behind creating a great place, you’re in luck!
-We’ll be offering another HTTAPA training here in New York City in just two weeks (April 19-20).
-If you’re interested, email Casey Wang: email@example.com.
+We often hold training sessions in other locations on a case by case basis, or in-house biannually.

 View How to Turn Dún Laoghaire Around in a larger map

 DARK BLUE AREAS: Sites analyzed on during the waterfront Place Game evaluation

 LIGHT BLUE AREAS: Sites analyzed on the second day of HTTAPA through PPS’s Street Audit process

 PINK LINES: Existing streets and paths that need to be re-engineered to restore balance & re-thought via the Placmaking process

 YELLOW LINES: New paths that could be engineered to improve connectivity throughout the downtown